Last updated on 31 December 2020

 That it’s performed in Basque dialect, which is – so we are told – important to the band may sound cute.
 But this also ignited those slightly red warning lights.
 Weaponized metal with politics mixed in never bodes well.
 Lest you might end up in shadowy corners you really don’t want to be in.
 But I trespass, that would be fodder for a different article altogether.

 Taking unknown paths can also backfire.
 The record whelped a few duds like The Misfit’s Deed that should better be confined to the dungeons.
 Or Blurred Dreams that sounds like something out of Elize Ryd’s poppy multiverse.

 But the classical Into the Vortex beats everything into the dust.
 True, Diabulus in Musica just proved that they can write an opera.
 And Aznarez‘s classical abilities surely outmatch many of those glorified pros out there.
-But in metal, you just repeat old sins committed by Epica or Fleshgod’s King.
-Those that sit athwart all that good crunch that came before.
-On a cinematic founding of a thinly veiled Pirates of the Caribbean theme.
+But in metal, they just chose to repeat old sins committed by Epica or Fleshgod’s King that sit athwart all that good crunch that came before.
+On a cinematic founding of a thinly veiled Pirates of the Caribbean theme to boot.
 Yikes.

 The above notwithstanding, Euphonic Entropy artfully wave epic bombast into their piece, without bloating the record.
 They indeed continued down a more energetic road that so nicely started with Dirge of the Archons.
 With a darker, meatier and weightier sound that fits their style better than those former offerings.

 But is it an easy listen with a good flow?
 Not quite.
 It’s this stop’n’go thing that finally got to me.
 On one hand, you get godspeed, Melodic and Symphonic Metal so complex and expertly executed that it will put other metal masters in the genre to shame.